 Misogyny is widespread in both Photograph 51 and The Penelopiad, and both writers explore the ways in which females deal with such an environment.
-Penelope is more graceful in her response, as she is acceptance of her place as a women, as poignantly expressed: "I kept my mouth shut; or, if I opened it, I sang [Odysseus] praises.
+Penelope is more graceful in her response, as she is accepting of her place as a woman, as poignantly expressed: "I kept my mouth shut; or, if I opened it, I sang [Odysseus] praises.
 I didn’t contradict, I didn’t ask awkward questions, I didn’t dig deep.”
 Meanwhile, Rosalind reacts with snark hostility, "I don’t suppose it matters whether or not it suits me, does it?”.
-Rosalind refuses to let her womanhood impede on her career as a scientist, to the extent that her stubbornness is self-defeating and her being constantly guard only causes further misunderstandings and tension with Wilkins: “You know…I think there must come a point in life when you realize you can’t begin again.
+Rosalind refuses to let her womanhood impede her career as a scientist, to the extent that her stubbornness is self-defeating and her being constantly on guard only causes further misunderstandings and tension with Wilkins: “You know…I think there must come a point in life when you realise you can’t begin again.
 That you’ve made the decisions you’ve made and then you live with them or you spend your whole life in regret."

 Misogyny from a male lens

 In The Penelopiad, even Telemachus shows a lack of understanding and empathy for his own mother, and wants her to find a Suitor quickly because she is "responsible for the fact that his inheritance was being literally gobbled up."
 He disobeys Penelope’s wishes and resents being “under the thumbs of women, who as usual were being overemotional and showing no reasonableness and judgement”.
-Like Telemachus, the men in Photograph 51 has NO sense of what it means to be a woman.
+Like Telemachus, the men in Photograph 51 have NO sense of what it means to be a woman.
 They is frustratingly presumptuous in the female psyche, as seen when Crick boasts: "See, women expect men to fall upon them like unrestrained beasts.”
 The viewpoints of the males in both texts highlight misogyny that is deeply rooted in society, and a demonstration of how far we can be from the truth when we formulate our own assumptions.

 Women’s undervalued abilities

 Penelope is clever, but it’s only beauty and sex appeal that is valued in society as so clearly shown by all men charmed by Helen of Troy.
-Penelope's intelligence, and more widely, all women’s intelligence is seen as a threat for men as she says, 'cleverness is a quality a man likes to have in his wife as long as she is some distance away from him".
+Penelope's intelligence, and more widely, all women’s intelligence is seen as a threat to men as she says, 'cleverness is a quality a man likes to have in his wife as long as she is some distance away from him".
 Unlike Penelope’s era where women usually didn’t actively or overtly fight for their rights, the 1950s sees more agency in women.
 While Rosalind’s intelligence secures her a job and career, she still faces a hostile, sexist environment.
 Her fellow male scientists dismiss her credentials.
-From the get go, Rosalind is expected to ‘assist’ Wilkins, and is disparagingly referred to as ‘Miss Franklin’, rather than as ‘Dr Franklin’ she is rightfully entitled to.
-Moreover, her methodical approach to her work drives the frustrated Wilkins to share her confidential research to Crick and Watson, displaying males inherent distrust and disrespect of women.
+From the get go, Rosalind is expected to ‘assist’ Wilkins, and is disparagingly referred to as ‘Miss Franklin’, rather than as ‘Dr Franklin’ as she is rightfully entitled to.
+Moreover, her methodical approach to her work drives the frustrated Wilkins to share her confidential research with Crick and Watson, displaying the men's inherent distrust and disrespect of women.

 Here’s a tip for you.
 You may have noticed that the common themes I mentioned aren’t just one-worded themes, like ‘misogyny’.
 Yes, I could’ve lumped my themes together under the umbrella of ‘misogyny’ but I wanted to go that extra mile.
 By breaking it down further, I am better able to showcase my detailed understanding of the texts, and you’ll find that adopting this specificity in writing is rewarded in VCE.

 Here’s another tip.
-At Year 12 level, and particularly in Reading and Comparing, your assessor expects you to not only understand the text itself, but to understand the real-life implications explored.
+At the Year 12 level, and particularly in Reading and Comparing, your assessor expects you to not only understand the text itself, but to understand the real-life implications explored.
 Here we’re looking at human reactions and responses to our world and experiences.
 So when you start comparing Photograph 51 and The Penelopiad think about the human condition.
 For example, on a textual level, you’d be asking yourself: what factors drive Rosalind to act with such hostility towards men?
 Why is the way she deals with misogyny so different to that of Penelope?
 Now if we zoom out and look at the bigger picture, you need to start asking yourself: What do these texts say about us as people?
 What can we learn from these stories?

 Obviously there’s so much more you can extract from these books and compare, but I hope this has given you something to think about!

 At LSG, we use the CONVERGENT and DIVERGENT strategy to help us easily find points of similarity and difference.
 This is particularly important when it comes to essay writing, because you want to know that you're coming up with unique comparative points (compared to the rest of the Victorian cohort!).
 I don't discuss this strategy in detail here, but if you're interested, check out my How To Write A Killer Comparative.
-I use this strategy throughout my discussion of themes above and in the next section, Essay Topic Breakdown.

 Sample Essay Topics